Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 # FBW A32NX Files for PilotsDeck
-Here you'll find a mostly working / ready to use Example I use myself for the FlyByWire A320 Neo.
-A registered Version of FSUIPC7 is required.<br/>
+Here you'll find a mostly working / ready to use Example I made myself for the FlyByWire A320 Neo.
+A registered Version of FSUIPC7 is required.
+It has the most critical Buttons/Switches/Korries from the Overhead, MIP/Glareshield, Pedestal, FCU and MCDU (with Full Keyboard).<br/>
 My Setup consists of a XL Deck as the "Main Deck" and a SD Deck with supplementary/supportive Actions (e.g. showing the FCU while being in the "Flight" Folder on the XL), so there are two Profiles designed to be used together:
 - **MSFS-FBW32N-XL:** XL Profile with Folders for the different Flight Phases and Folders for Lights (Int+Ext), Overhead, EFIS, MCP, CDU and MIP/Pedestal
-- **MSFS-FBW32N:** SD (15 Buttons) Profile FCU, Radio and Transponder
+- **MSFS-FBW32N:** SD (15 Buttons) Profile FCU, Radio and Transponder<br/>

+So with a SD only you'll can still use the SD-Profile separately (and generally the Plugin to build your own Profile).
+Also there is a third "SDLIB" Profile with nearly all Buttons from the XL-Profile.
+It's intended to be used to built your own SD Profile with it.

 Mix and match as you like :relaxed:<br/>